ardodeardo/zorahealth-lp/README.md

 - Popular Lessons: All cards will be redirected to Lessons page (/lessons/[slug] - _an additional placeholder page only_)
 - Quick Reads
   - All cards will be redirected to Articles page (/articles/[slug] - _an additional placeholder page only_)
-  - Show more button will trigger more cards
+  - Show more button will trigger more article
 - Explore Topics: Each list will be redirected to Topics page (/topics/[slug] - _an additional placeholder page only_)

 **Page B (/courses[slug])**

 - Hero: _dynamic_ hero title based on the selected slug (selected card on Page A)
-- Experts: Show more button will trigger more cards
+- Experts: Show more button will trigger more expert
 - Course Syllabus: collapse/expand accordion component
 - Carousel: testimonial carousel content
 - Other Courses: